sm2774us/full_stack_interview_prep_2021/README.md

 ---

-#### J: CSS questions and answers for freshers and experienced developers
+#### CSS questions and answers for freshers and experienced developers

 ---